top of page

 thumbnail_IMG_4725.jpg

-David Shipman - Chair the Stamp It Out board of trustees.
+David Shipman - Chair of the Stamp It Out board of trustees.

 My background has included many years working in local authority social services departments, along with family and personal experience of how mental health needs can impact on all of us.